 Greater Bank heads north to provide simple, great value banking to residents of the North Coast of NSW, opening branches in Ballina and Coffs Harbour.

 Greater Bank also expands into the New England region of NSW with its new branch in Gunnedah.

 Greater Bank decides to drop “Newcastle” from its name, as the company now operates in a region stretching from Illawarra to the North Coast of NSW.

 Greater Bank lands on QLD’s sunny Gold Coast, opening a branch in Robina.

 Greater Bank receives international attention as comedian Jerry Seinfeld is engaged to appear in the company’s promotional campaigns.
 The comedian, who rarely appears in advertising, helps raise awareness of Greater Bank to new heights over the next three years.

 Greater Bank merges with ABS Building Society.

 The Greater Charitable Foundation is formed to support charities and make a long term difference to families and communities.
-Thus far The Foundation has allocated close to $9 million to charities, and Greater Bank staff regularly volunteer to support the fantastic work of the Foundation’s partners.
+Thus far The Foundation has allocated more than $10 million to charities, and Greater Bank staff regularly volunteer to support the fantastic work of the Foundation’s partners.